Now updated from 8 to 10 ways to increase your brand awareness, so you’re all set for an even more successful year!

 5. Join forces with another business

-There’s power in numbers – if you can identify other businesses targeting the same kind of customer as you, but not directly competing there’s an opportunity to join forces for mutual benefit.
+There’s power in numbers – if you can identify other businesses targeting the same kind of customer like you, but not directly competing there’s an opportunity to join forces for mutual benefit.

 For example if you’re a florist you can offer an exclusive discount for customers of the local bridal shop.
 For you, it’s a great way to attract new customers.
 For the established business it’s a way to reward their customers at no expense and with virtually no effort.